Skip to main content

 See how a data-driven management model can help reduce inefficiencies in school transportation.

 The gap between budgeted and actual spending is caused by a cascade of interconnected pressures that traditional, static planning cannot manage.
-In addition to fuel price volatility, the most significant factors include:
+Besides fuel price volatility, the most significant factors include:

-• Driver Shortage and Overtime: Affecting more than 90% of districts,2 driver shortages force costly measures like route consolidation (which increases mileage and overtime), the use of non-transportation staff as drivers (creating productivity losses elsewhere), and higher wages to attract limited talent.
-In addition, driver shortages make managing overtime even more critical, as optimal hour distribution has a larger financial impact.
+• Driver Shortage & Overtime: Affecting more than 90% of districts,2 driver shortages force costly measures like route consolidation (which increases mileage and overtime), the use of non-transportation staff as drivers (creating productivity losses elsewhere), and higher wages to attract limited talent.

 • Driver Idle Time: Unproductive time, including waiting time, can account for a substantial portion of the drivers’ cost portion of the overall budget.

 • Growing Complexity: The rise of school choice and mandated transportation for students with special needs also impacts standard, geographically clustered routing.
-Routes are now longer, more intricate, and inherently less cost-effective and efficient to operate.
+Routes are now longer, more intricate, and inherently less efficient and more expensive to operate.

 Among these variables, driver overtime stands out as one of the most unpredictable and financially damaging line items.
 It is a direct consequence of operational inefficiency—every route delay, vehicle breakdown, or driver absence can trigger premium pay.
 Controlling overtime is not about limiting hours but about fixing the systemic failures that cause those hours to accrue.